menu

 Oleander Sunset Southeast is an urban neighborhood (based on population density) located in Bakersfield, California.

 Oleander Sunset Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Oleander Sunset Southeast neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Oleander Sunset Southeast neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics